 I have international collaborations with, amongst others, Dr Paulo Teixeira (Lisbon), Dr Gerd Schroeder-Turq (Erlangen) and Prof Claudio Zannoni (Bologna).

 In the UK, I have worked with Prof Steve Evans (Leeds) and Prof Nigel Mottram (Strathclyde) as well as industrial collaborators at Unilever (Colworth) and HP (Bristol)

 In addition to performing novel research, I have an active interest in running Outreach activities for the general public and have co-led a stand “Liquid Crystals: Living Cells to Flat Screen TVs” at some major UK science fairs.
-This activity has been performed with colleagues from, inter alia, Manchester, Southampton, Strathclyde and York Universities, under the auspices of the British Liquid Crystal Society (BLCS).
-Items produced for these activities include a live simulation tool which I have made available for download from the Soft Matter World site.
-Other resources, including a range of information sheets, an introductory powerpoint and some interactive visualisation software are available on request.
+This activity has been performed with colleagues from Manchester, Southampton and York Universities, under the auspices of the British Liquid Crystal Society (BLCS).

 Research Administrative roles